nitad54448/yappari-5-1/README.md

 This is a MFLI text file, an ASCII type, that can hold multiple data sets.
 Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have __0__, then __1__,  and so on.

 #### Versa Studio par ####
 This type of file contains data delimited by <Segments> and >/Segments>.
-I did not extenisively checked this type of file, an example is given in the /data folder.
+I did not extensively checked this type of file, an example is given in the /data folder.
 If you encounter errors, feel free to drop me a line.

 #### Z-MFLI ####
 This is a custom text file, that can hold multiple data sets, which is obtained by programs I wrote in my lab.
 An exemple of such file is given in the /data directory but it has probably little interest for other users except that a Custom definition file is provided for this file, so the users may understand how to define such a file for reading custom formats.